 When a heavy truck hits a lighter vehicle, there is a very high likelihood of serious, catastrophic or fatal injuries for the people in the passenger vehicle.

 At Kraft & Associates, P.C., our legal team investigates and litigates accidents involving all types of commercial trucks, including tractor-trailers, 18-wheelers, box trucks, dump trucks and delivery vans.
-Our team of attorneys has recovered millions of dollars in settlements and verdicts for injured people over our years in practice.
 We represent victims in truck accident cases, as well as families who have lost loved ones in accidents involving commercial trucks.

 Let the law offices of Kraft & Associates, P.C., advise you about your rights after an accident caused by a negligent trucker.
 You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.